padolsey/relevancy.js/readme.md

 Hopefully, similarity.js can rectify this with its not-so-complex weighting algorithm.

-### Intro
+## Intro

 **[Version: 0.1.0dev]**

 similarity.js contains a basic sorting/weighting algorithm that can be used to weight a short string relative to another short string.
 It can gage the similarity between two strings, but only in a unidirectional manner (`"Lon"` is more *similar* to `"London"` than `"London"` is to `"Lon"`).
 This was intentional as its main use-case is autocompletion -- i.e. matching partial typed words against large data lists.

-	// Basic weighting
+	similarity.weight('Ame', 'America') > similarity.weight('Ame', 'Armenia'); // => true

-	similarity.weight('Ame', 'America') > similarity.weight('Ame', 'Armenia');
+	// Explanation:
-	// i.e. "Ame" has a higher similarity weighting to "America" than to "Armenia"
+	// "Ame" has a higher similarity weighting to "America" than to "Armenia"

 The *subject* of a single weighting or sorting operation is the string that is being compared against the target string or array.
 For example: